-At the core of Housing & Dining Programs’ mission is providing residential environments that exceed the expectations of the university community by promoting personal success, social engagement, and global responsibility.
+At the core of Housing & Residence Life's mission is providing residential environments that exceed the expectations of the university community by promoting personal success, social engagement, and global responsibility.
 Several years in the making, American University's Strategic Plan named the expansion of student housing a priority and East Campus was imagined.

 East Campus will consist of a pair of connected academic buildings; the Don Myers Technology & Innovation Building, housing both instructional and administrative space; and three residence halls.
 Built with sustainability in mind, East Campus aims for LEED Certification with great efforts taken to limit the number of greenhouse gases, produce less waste, and ensure energy efficiency.

 For an overview of the project from a construction standpoint, as well as updates throughout the building process, visit the Building AU website.